MerlinHeidemanns/absentee_ballot_rejection_rates/Writing/Mail ballot rejection rates in North Carolina in 2020.md

 ##### Merlin Heidemanns, PhD Student at Columbia University

 Due to the ongoing COVID-19 pandemic, record numbers of voters will vote by mail in the General Election in 2020.
 Voting by mail is generally a safe way from the perspective of the electoral system.
 Yet, additional safety measures lead to greater rejection rates than voting in person, for example due to a missing witness signature or a signature mismatch.
 While intended to keep voting by mail safe, many of these measures result in **substantially higher rejection rates of mail ballots for minority groups** and those who are otherwise socio-economically disadvantaged.
 While white Americans in North Carolina face rejection rates between 1 and 3%, **rejection rates for Black citizens can range as high as 10%** for those in lower income areas.
+This is most likely not driven by first time voters.

 ## Data and Estimation